devaanshsinha/cogniflow/README.md

 - Users sign in with Supabase Auth (email magic link or GitHub OAuth) before accessing wallet data.
 - Dashboard page includes an address form, summary cards, token net positions, and a transfers table backed by the APIs above (defaults to the seeded demo address).
+- When a user submits a new wallet, the app calls `/api/wallets` to upsert it for the signed-in user and runs ingestion immediately so subsequent API calls return fresh data.
 - Chat panel lets you converse with `/api/chat`; answers include sources, data tables, and chart placeholders produced by deterministic tool calls (named SQL + semantic search).

 ## Authentication